iamfatima/iamfatima/README.md

 *Very much a beginner but looking foward to improve my programming skills and learn more.*

-🍄 Want to learn html and javascript in a near future.
-Also reminder program??
+🍄 Want to learn html and javascript in a near future. -> Currently doing this :)

 ✨ Pronouns: she/her